 Ongoing measures continued to be undertaken during the period to reduce operating expenditure for the group.
 Overall operating expenses reduced year on year by \$2m, equivalent to 19% when compared to the prior period (excluding one-off inventory write offs & impairment of intangibles in comparative periods).
 With investment already made in the development and commercialisation of Atomo's novel patent-protected technology, and with manufacturing capacity installed and validated, capital expenditure has reduced very significantly.
-We continue to focus on investing prudently in key areas of the business to support market facing and revenue generating activities.
-The business is in a prime position to materially increase sales revenue without requiring corresponding increases in underlying operating costs.
+The focus continues to investing prudently in key areas of the business to support market facing and revenue generating activities and the business in a position to materially increase sales revenue without requiring corresponding increases in underlying operating costs.